ajmdz/diary-midterm/project.md

   * Date
   * Title
   * Content
-* Challenger questions - extra features
+* Challenger - extra features
   * Username must be unique in registration
     - if there is an existing user with duplicate username
   * Entries combobox will only show entries from the same user